Configuring edge gateways for offline cold chain data caching

 • payload_hash (TEXT, SHA-256, UNIQUE — enforces write-once semantics)

-Retention must align with established data retention policies, typically requiring a minimum of 5–10 years of archival storage.
-The edge cache should implement a strict circular buffer with configurable overflow handling: either fail-closed rejection or oldest-first eviction with explicit audit logging.
+The edge cache should implement overflow handling with a configurable policy: either fail-closed rejection or oldest-first eviction with explicit audit logging.
 Under no circumstances should the system silently drop telemetry or overwrite unacknowledged records.
-For deeper implementation patterns on hardware hardening and secure bootstrapping, refer to Designing Secure IoT Gateways for Pharma Logistics.
+For hardware hardening and secure bootstrapping, refer to Designing Secure IoT Gateways for Pharma Logistics.

 Production-Grade Python Implementation

-The following Python module demonstrates a thread-safe, transactional offline cache.
-It uses parameterized queries, explicit WAL journaling, and cryptographic hashing to guarantee payload integrity.
+The module below demonstrates a thread-safe, transactional offline cache using parameterized queries, explicit WAL journaling, and cryptographic hashing to guarantee payload integrity.
+The RLock allows the same thread to re-enter (e.g., _init_db called from __init__) without deadlocking.

 python